 Yael is a tel-Aviv based environmental entrepreneur.
 She is passionate about sustainability and has an MSc. in Environmental science from Tel Aviv University.
 Her training includes a Columbia University Transboundary environmental management course, summer program at the Heller school in Brandeis University and exchange semester in SciencesPo, Paris.

 She is an activist in the fields of climate mitigation, peace, and public transportation and volunteers in 'Green Course', the largest environmental organization in Israel.

-She is a public speaker and talks about leadership, food waste, sustainability, and urbanism, mostly to schools and the public sector.
+She is the COO and founding partner at Tulou (MIT DesignX collaboration), a smart solution to share high-quality home amenities and household objects, in order to reduce the cost of living, create energy efficiency and reduce emissions.
+She is a public speaker and talks about leadership, shared economy , sustainability, and urbanism.
 She believes in creating solutions to environmental problems and passionate about finding these solutions in cities.

 MOTIVATION FOR AND COMMITMENT TO CREATING A BETTER AND MORE SUSTAINABLE PLANET